 Skip to Content

-Across the world, opportunities for women and girls are disproportionately limited; the chance of owning property or land is lower than for men; leadership roles are harder to attain; and access to education and training is worse, meaning it is harder for women to improve their lives and the lives of the next generation.
+Across the world, women and girls face disproportionate barriers to opportunity.
+Compared with men, they are less likely to own property or land, have fewer opportunities to take on leadership roles, and face greater obstacles in accessing education and training.
+As a result, it is harder for women to improve their own lives and those of the next generation.
 Sexual and gender-based violence (SGBV) is also commonplace, and one of the most widespread human-rights abuses in our world.

 Gender equality is everyone's responsibility